iost-official/iost-docs/website/versioned_docs/version-3.0.0/4-running-iost-node/iWallet.md

 #### Import Account

 An account must be imported before calling any contracts.
-This command will copy private key to `~/.iwallet/YOUR_ACCOUNT_ID_ed25519`.
 It is done locally without any interaction with blockchain.

 ```
 iwallet account import <account_id> <private_key>